1

 Transactions - Stock actions

-Basic details - Basic details include description, street name, country, province, city/village, postal code, latitude, longitude, name, email, or contact number.
+• Basic: Shows description, street name, country, province, city/village, postal code, latitude, longitude, name, email, and contact number.